Content I Recommend

 Thanks for reading,

 P.S.
-If you want to support my writing by joining the paid plan here’s what you’ll get:
+If you want to upgrade your subscription for $5/mo here’s what you’ll get:

 Access to commenting (I answer all questions)